joelnewcomer/eurokera/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 2.3.2 : New feature in 2.3: image compression, plus other tweaks and fixes.
-2.3.2 fixes a couple of bugs.
+* 2.3.3 : New feature in 2.3: image compression, plus other tweaks and fixes.
+2.3.3 fixes a regression in 2.3.2.
 A recommended update for all.